Rossbarr/Orijinal_LOL_stats/README.md

 For those that aren't familiar with League of Legends, this repository essentially does a cost-benefit analysis of certain choices that can be made in the game.

-The files and questions they answer are scattered at best as most files were created in a day.
+Each file in this top level directory originally set out to answer one question (though they may have been modified over time to answer other questions)

 The statistics used were taken from Riot Games' API dedicated to LOL stats.

+The data I use can be found in the /data/ folder.
+Top level modules are in the /modules/ folder.
+Figures should be saved to the /figures/ folder.